 Tour Schedule and Hours

-The museum offers daily guided tours from January 21 through December 31, 2013.
+The museum offers daily guided tours from January 22 through December 31, 2014.
 Tours are on the hour and half-hour, and last approximately 1 hour and 15 minutes.
 For map, directions and parking, click here.
+Check our Special Events listing for event and program dates with different admission prices.

 - Monday through Saturday: 10am to 3:30pm